 Referenced Design Patterns Summary Build and Maintain Confidence Give students problem-solving activities with appropriate [Bergin et al. 2012] feedback, so they apply what they learned, discover there are multiple solutions, and realize they can implement solutions themselves.
 Feedback Sandwich Start and end suggestions for improvement with positive [Bergin et al. 2012] reinforcing comments so as not to undermine students' confidence.
 Image-Enhanced Hint Clarify hints for math problems by adding images that [Inventado and Scupelli 2016b] disambiguate confusing terms and explanations.
 Image-Enhanced Problem Clarify ambiguous terms and explanations in the math [Inventado and Scupelli 2016b] problem by adding appropriate images.
 Keep It Simple Designs should be kept as simple as possible while ensuring [Cunningham and Cunningham 2014] it achieves its purpose.
-Problem-Visualization Hint Provide students with hints that can help them visualize a [Inventado and Scupelli 2016b] math problem and find its solution.
+Represent It Encourage students to externalize their thoughts using [Inventado and Scupelli 2016b] representations to help them better understand the problem and figure out the answer.
 Try It Yourself Ask students to perform an exercise that requires them to [Bergin et al. 2012] understand the topic they were taught.